Tour

 Mile

-by the family Gehrig, 17 Rallenstieg, Glücksatdt.
-The cost is €44/night
+family Gehrig, 17 Rallenstieg, Glücksatdt.
+The cost is €44/night per couple but

-for Neil and Judith to catch up with us.
-They started in the youth hostel
+landing and wait for Neil and Judith to catch up with us.
+They started in the youth

 The photograph on the left is our meal of labskaus with herring and fried egg.
 Beer was needed to wash it down, of course.
 Labskaus is a mixture of corned beef, potatoes, onions, red beets, spices, and garlic.
 It is typical fare of East Friesland and one of my favorite dishes.